What Size Tacoma or 4Runner Shocks Do You Need?

 What is Heat Capacity and When Does it Matter?

-Heat capacity is the ability for a shock to withstand rigorous off-road driving without fading, leaking, or substantially shortening their life span.
-When looking at heat capacity two things must be considered: amount of oil and speed heat dissipation.
+Heat capacity refers to a shock’s ability to withstand intense off-road driving without fading, leaking, or experiencing significant wear.
+When considering heat capacity, two factors are key: the amount of oil and the speed of heat dissipation.

-The quantity of oil inside a shock relates to how much heat it can absorb, and heat dissipation is how quickly it can rid its self of heat.
-Larger diameter shocks hold more oil and have more surface area so it’s no secret they have better heat capacity.
-But Fox and Icon do make Aluminum Bodies 2.0’s with small 5/8″ diameter piston rods, which help them hold more oil, and dissipate heat more quickly.
+The amount of oil inside the shock determines how much heat it can absorb, while heat dissipation refers to how quickly the shock can release that heat.
+Larger diameter shocks typically hold more oil and have more surface area, providing better heat capacity.

 When is Heat Capacity a Factor?